bearmug/functional-sandbox/docs/02-algo-lis.md

 ## Narrow down solution scope
 Perfect scenario is when solution class has single available method or property.
-This property supposed to be used as main class action.
+This property supposed to be used as a main class feature.
 Let`d do it like:
 ```scala
 class LISubSequence(l: List[Int]) {
   lazy val length = { // delayed execution